Post-concussion Memory Loss: Recovery Stories & FAQs

 “The week of treatment was a lot of hard work.
 Many hours of the things they do here — brain games, all the different physical therapies — at times it was trying, and actually, by Wed or Thur, I went from having very few physical symptoms to where I felt almost fully post-concussed again.
 I was dizzy, I was agitated, resentful,” he said.

 He was so frustrated because it seemed, to him, like he was getting worse, not better.
-But nevertheless, he worked hard at the exercises he was asked to do.
+Nevertheless, he worked hard at the exercises he was asked to do.
 But by Thursday night, he felt like his brain started turning on again.
 “On Friday we did the [fNCI] scan, and it came back with some pretty awesome results.
 The blood is flowing correctly to the parts of my brain that it wasn’t before.”

 “I’m really pleased with the experience,” he said.
 “It seemed well worth the time and the money and the effort to come out here.
 I’m excited to continue to improve my brain.
 The results are real.”